 We have incurred net losses each year since our inception.
-As a result of ongoing operating losses, we had an accumulated deficit of \$139.6 million as of September 30, 2005.
-Even if we succeed in developing and commercializing one or more of our drug candidates, we expect to continue to incur substantial losses for the foreseeable future, and we may never become profitable.
+As a result of ongoing operating losses, we had an accumulated deficit of \$141.8 million as of March 31, 2006.
+Even if we succeed in developing and commercializing one or more of our drug candidates, we expect to continue to use significant cash resources in our operations for the foreseeable future.
 We anticipate that our expenses will increase substantially in the foreseeable future as we:

-- continue to conduct preclinical studies and clinical trials for our drug candidates; - seek regulatory approvals for our drug candidates; - develop, formulate, manufacture and commercialize our drug candidates; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - maintain, defend and expand the scope of our intellectual property; and - hire additional personnel.
+- continue to conduct preclinical and clinical trials for our drug candidates; - seek regulatory approvals for our drug candidates; - develop, formulate, manufacture and commercialize our drug candidates;

+- implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - maintain, defend and expand the scope of our intellectual property; and - hire additional personnel.